 This, not surprisingly, is the mask used for the encryption of the next message block M{i+1} .
+We note that exploiting this requires extra state.

 Another optimization in mask management is in the masks that contribute to the tag, i.e., the sum of all masks that appear in the final tag T. The contribution coming from the ciphertext authentication equals and that coming from the associated data likewise equals